keys-pub/website/docs/specs/user.md

 A user is an account on another service (like Github, Twitter, Reddit, etc) linked to a key with a signed [statement](sigchain.md#Statement) in a [sigchain](sigchain.md).

-This allows others to search and verify a key as belonging to an identity on another service.
+This allows others to search and verify a key as belonging to a user identity.

 The steps are:

 1. Generate a user signed statement (saltpack armored) with the name, service and key identifier.
 2. Place the statement on the service at an URL controlled by the account.
-3. Save a signed statement in the sigchain including all the information about including the URL on the service where to find the signed statement.
+3. Save a signed statement in the key's sigchain including name, service, key identifier and the url from step 2.

 ## Statement